Finding it hard to justify spending a few grand on a telescope?

 👌 Ideal For: Celestial Viewing, Terrestrial Viewing, Lunar & Planetary Observation, DSO Viewing, Astrophotography, Intermediates, Experts

 - Optical Design: Schmidt-Cassegrain

 - Eyepieces Included: 40 mm

-Our Verdict: The Celestron CPC 1100 XLT is an impressive telescope system designed for advanced users, or for those who are still developing their skills but are after a long-term telescope.
+My Verdict: In my opinion the Celestron CPC 1100 XLT is an impressive telescope system designed for advanced users, or for those who are still developing their skills but are after a long-term telescope.
 It has a steep price tag, but as one of the best telescopes that’s proven itself for well over a decade, the CPC still has it.

 Who is the Celestron CPC 1100 XLT Best Suited to?

 The CPC 1100 XLT is not a telescope for a beginner.
 This particular model is designed for gung-ho intermediates and expert users.
 The mount provides reliable AZ movement, but it can also polar align and be used with a wedge for precise tracking needed for astrophotography.

 Speaking of astrophotography, this scope is capable of providing you the ability to improve your imaging skills.
 CPC performance can be enhanced with additional accessories, but that may be an additional investment an expert is likely to fork out as it’s already expensive as it is.